googlearchive/firebase-token-generator-ruby/README.md

 token = generator.create_token(payload)
 ```

-The payload object passed into `create_token()` is then available for use within your
+The payload passed to `create_token()` is made available for use within your
 security rules via the [`auth` variable](https://www.firebase.com/docs/security/api/rule/auth.html).
-This is how you pass trusted authentication details (e.g. the client's user ID) into your
+This is how you pass trusted authentication details (e.g. the client's user ID)
+to your Firebase security rules.
+The payload can contain any data of your
-Firebase rules.
-It must contain a `:uid`, which must be a string of less than 256 chars long,
+choosing, however it must contain a `:uid` key, which must be a string of less
-and the generated token must be less than 1024 chars long in total.
+than 256 characters.
+The generated token must be less than 1024 characters in
+total.

 ## Token Options